yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 **Reminder**: Please read the entire problem set before starting.

 ### Background ###
-The purpose of a specification is to document a program’s logic, the range of input that it can safely operate on, and its expected behaviour.
-So for ADTs, the specification describes what this ADT represents, its purpose, its representation invariant, and the behaviour of each of its method.
+The purpose of a specification is to document a program’s logic, the range of inputs that it can safely operate on, and its expected behaviour.
+So for ADTs, the specification describes what this ADT represents, its purpose, its representation invariant, and the behaviour of each of its method(s).
 At the start of the ADT, the specification gives a summary of the ADT, mainly the abstraction function and the representation invariant.
 The abstraction function is a mapping from the state of an ADT instance to some mathematical object that it represents.
 The representation invariant is some condition that all valid instances of the ADT must satisfy, which is essentially the format of the ADT.
 Before each method, there are comments describing its behaviour.
 Here we are simply describing its expected input and output.
 The “requires” clause state the conditions that the input must satisfy.
 When calling this method, we must make sure all the conditions in the “requires” clause are met.
 When implementing this method, we can safely assume that the input satisfies the “requires” clause.
 The “returns” clause dictates the relationship between the expected output and the input.

 ### Definitions and Terminology ###

 A *graph* is a collection of *nodes* (also called *vertices*) and *edges*.
 Each edge connects two nodes.
-In a *directed graph*, edges are one-way: an edge `e = (A,B)` indicates B that is directly reachable from A. To indicate that B is directly reachable from A and A from B, a directed graph would have edges `(A,B) and (B,A)`.
+In a *directed graph*, edges are one-way: an edge `e = (A, B)` indicates that a node, B is directly reachable from another node, A. To indicate that B is directly reachable from A and vice-versa, a directed graph would have edges `(A, B) and (B, A)`.
 On the other hand, in an *undirected graph* we can travel in either directions along the edges between nodes.

 The *children* of node B are the nodes to which there is an edge from B. In Fig. 1, the children of B are A and C. Similarly, the *parents* of B are the nodes from which there is an edge to B. In Fig. 1, B only has one parent, A.

 A node is said to be *adjacent* to another node if there exists an edge between the two nodes.

-A *path* is a sequence of edges `(node1,node2), (node2,node3), (node3,node4), ....` In other words, a path is an ordered list of edges, where an edge to some node is immediately followed by an edge from that node.
-In Fig. 1, one possible path is `(B,A),(A,B),(B,C)`.
+A *path* is a sequence of edges `(node1, node2), (node2, node3), (node3, node4), ....` In other words, a path is an ordered list of edges, where an edge to some node is immediately followed by an edge from that node.
+In Fig. 1, one possible path is `(B, A), (A, B), (B, C)`.
 This path represents traveling from B to A to B to C. A path may traverse a given edge twice.

 In a *multigraph*, there can be any number of edges (zero, one, or more) between a pair of nodes.
 Fig. 2 shows a multigraph with 2 edges from A to C.